tasmiarahmantanjin/Netflix_Clone/README.md

 ## **How to sign in App**

-- You can sign in with 2 fake users:
+- You can sign in with following fake user:

   - Tasmia Rahman

     - Email: testemail@gmail.com
     - Password: testabc

-  - Hello Test

-    - Email: hello@gmail.com
-    - Password: test123

 ## **How to process fake payment with fake card information**